Garbology: Investigative uses

-A. J. Weberman coined the word garbology in 1971 when he searched through Bob Dylan's trash for journalistic information.
-In this sense, the concept is used as an investigative tool of law enforcement (as endorsed by California v.
-Greenwood), corporate espionage, or other types of investigations.
+A. J. Weberman popularized the word garbage-ology in 1971 in an Esquire cover story about searching through celebrity trash, including Bob Dylan's trash, for journalistic information.
+In this sense, garbology is an investigative tool for law enforcement, journalists, corporate espionage, private investigators, paparazzi, activists, historians, and other investigators.
 This not only includes physical sorting of papers from a rubbish bin but also analysis of files found in a computer's recycle bin.

-The FBI ran "trash covers" against various organizations deemed subversive in the early 1950s.
-The Trinity Foundation used such measures to demonstrate that the organization of the crooked televangelist Robert Tilton discarded prayer requests it received after removing the money inside.
+The FBI ran "trash covers" against various organizations deemed subversive in the early 1950s and has continued to use them for some investigations, such as in 1993 to gather evidence against Aldrich Ames.
+In the 1990s, the Trinity Foundation found evidence in dumpsters that the organization of the crooked televangelist Robert Tilton discarded prayer requests it received after removing the money inside.
 Investigator Benjamin Pell sold information gleaned from paperwork in prominent people's garbage to the British press in the 1990s.
+In British English, this practice is called "binology".